luhao007/WoW-Classic-Addons/AddOns/GTFO/ReadMe.txt

 4.60
 * Removed LibStub and LibUIDropDownMenu and replaced the sound channel selector with a slider
 * Added SL spells for Castle Nathria

+4.61
+* Added an additional debugging mode to try to track down difficult issues
+* Fixed SL spells for Castle Nathria

+4.62
+* Updated for patch 9.0.5
+* Improved additional debugging mode

+4.62.1
+* Added Shadowlands spells (world)
+* Added SL spells for Castle Nathria

+4.63
+* Updated ToC for WoW Classic 1.13.7
+* Added support and updated ToC for WoW TBC 2.5.1
+* Added SL spells for Sanctum of Domination